Cape May Police Post 'Mugshot' Of Pug That Ran Away From Home

 Dog Shot, Killed In Center City After It Reportedly Attacks Man

-The pug was finally “released on bail” after its owner was located.
+Bean, the pug, was finally released after its owner was located and her “bail” was paid in cookies.